 Popular, traditional Gujarati khichu Recipe

-The easiest snack, Gujarati khichu.
 So, I say khichu, do you say papdi no lot?
-A traditional dish, khichu is called by different names dependent on what part of Gujarat you/your family are from.
-It is a very simple dish to make with easy to find ingredients.
-It delivers such yummy flavor and it is one of those dishes you won’t easily find in the usual Indian restaurants that serve very heavy North Indian food.
+A traditional dish, khichu, is called by different names depending on what part of Gujarat you/your family are from.
+It is a very simple dish to make with easy-to-find ingredients.

-What is khichu?
+What is papdi no lot or khichu?

 Why make khichu?